-You will be asked to have only clear fluids up until 2 hours before surgery.
+You will be asked to have only clear fluids (water) up until 2 hours before surgery.
 You will not be allowed to have anything to eat or drink after this time, including chewing gum or sweets.
 A 'drip' may be attached to your hand / arm to provide you with fluids and prevent dehydration during this time.

-You will be given special surgical stockings (anti-embolism stockings) to wear and may start having injections to prevent blood clots (also known as DVT or deep vein thrombosis) forming after surgery.
+You will be given special surgical stockings (anti-embolism stockings) to wear and will have injections to prevent blood clots (also known as DVT or deep vein thrombosis) forming after surgery.
+These injections will continue for 28 days.
 This is necessary because when you are recovering from the operation, you may be less able to walk around and keep the blood circulating in your legs.